Interactive Timeline for Sexual Harassment Claims

 Some proceedings are public, while others may have limited public access depending on the forum.

-Sexual harassment claims may conclude through settlement, dismissal, or a final decision that determines whether relief is awarded.
+Claims may end through settlement, dismissal, or a decision awarding relief under applicable law.

 Remedies may include back pay, emotional distress damages, policy changes, or other relief allowed by law.